JoseVL92/text-miner/README.md

 # text-miner
-Utilities for text mining processing
+Utilities for text mining processing in python